-Assembly Instructions for Raised Garden Bed Kit
+Assembly Instructions for Raised Garden Bed Kits

 Durable GreenBed raised garden bed kits are easy to assemble.

-Gardening in in our tall raised beds means you don't have to bend over as much, saving on your back.
+Gardening in in our tall raised beds means you don’t have to bend over as much, preventing strain on your back.
 The soil warms faster in spring and drains faster in wet weather.
 Get our easy step-by-step instructions for building your Durable Greenbed raised bed for vegetables and other crops in your garden.

 CONGRATULATIONS on purchasing the finest raised bed garden kit on the market.
 Your completed GreenBed™ will provide many years of service, far in excess of wood.

 GreenBed™ panels are strong, but THEY CAN FRACTURE if handled roughly.

 Also, when using the rubber washer screws, DO NOT over tighten them.
 Use a low torque setting on your cordless drill and FINISH TIGHTENING all screws with a .” socket wrench to avoid stripping out theGreenBed™ material.

 IMPORTANT NOTE: TOP goes up. the colored dimple on each panel indicates that this is the TOP of the installed panel.
 Also, the properly installed bracket is FLUSH with the top of the GreenBed™ panel.